cyberlawaltech/Aggregator/README.md

 |Create architecture documentation|Document system architecture and components|Medium|12 hours|To Do|
 |Create user documentation|Document user-facing features and functionality|Low|16 hours|To Do|
 |Create developer documentation|Document development process and guidelines|Medium|12 hours|To Do|

+This completes the comprehensive backend specification for the Web3-Agg-Wallets application.
+The specification covers all essential aspects of backend development, from API design to deployment, with a focus on best practices, security, and scalability.